Experienced Philadelphia Sexual Harassment Lawyer Working to Battle Sex Discrimination and Harassment in the Workplace

 - Sexual harassment can occur between a man and a woman or people of the same sex

-- Sexual harassment can happen in the workplace or outside of the workplace at a company function or event
+- Sexual harassment can happen in the workplace or outside of the workplace at a company function or event, such as a holiday party in Westchester, a football game at Lincoln Financial Field, or a Comcast Center visit for a work-related meeting.

 - Sexual harassment can include verbal statements, criminal sexual actions, stalking, written communications, and unwanted sexual actions or advances